X

 Hi Bryce and Ben, thank you for your fantastic informative podcast.
 I listen to it a few times a week and am learning so much.
 I am a 36 year old woman and have a question regarding buying an investment property now, or family home in 3-4 years.
 I have $115K saved for a deposit.
 I am currently on maternity leave with my first baby and will return to work 3 days per week from March 2020 earning around $66K pa total (not pro-rata).
 I anticipate that I’ll stay at 3-4 days per week ($66-88K pa total) until we hopefully fall pregnant with a second baby in 2021.
 All of this means I will have part-time and maternity leave income until around 2023 when I’ll likely return to full-time work (earning around $115K pa).

 I have wanted to get into the property market for ages but wanted to wait until I met a partner so we could consolidate our savings and buy a family home (and this only happened in the last 2 years).
 As it turns out my partner works freelance and has not been able to make enough to save for a deposit, so the responsibility for that is with me at the moment.
 We obviously hope that his earning capacity will improve.
-At the moment he makes ends meet with around 30K pa.
+At the moment he makes ends meet with around $30K pa.

 We currently rent in the inner city but would like to buy a family home in a regional area with a commutable distance to the city, as it is more affordable (median house price $650K), and offers a better quality of life for our family.
 With my work commitments we don’t see ourselves moving out of the city until after we have baby number 2 (so in 2-3 years).

-My question is this: given that we don’t plan to move out of the city for 2-3 years should we keep saving during that time and then buy our family home in the regional area, or should we consider buying a 2 bd unit in the area we currently live (at around $500K) initially to live in (to save on stamp duty) and then as an investment property?
+My question is this: Given that we don’t plan to move out of the city for 2-3 years should we keep saving during that time and then buy our family home in the regional area, or should we consider buying a 2 bed unit in the area we currently live (at around $500K) initially to live in (to save on stamp duty) and then as an investment property?
 I feel anxious about waiting another 3 years to get into the market as prices will continue to increase (albeit at a slower pace in the regional area), and at 36 years of age I am already leaving it very late to start out.
-Additionally, if we were to buy a unit in the city, would we be able to use that as equity in buying a family home in 3 years’ time?
-Or would that mean we couldn’t get another loan?
-I know that our borrowing power will not be strong with me only working part-time and my partner’s low income.

-Ps.
-Are you able to let me know when/if you answer my question?
+P.S Are you able to let me know when/if you answer my question?
 I’d hate to miss it.

 232 | Are All Tenants the Same?